fingerskier/angular-firebase-seed/README.md

-# angular-seed — the seed for AngularFire apps
+# angular-seed-more — a seed for AngularFire apps

-This project is an application skeleton for a typical [AngularFire](http://angularfire.com/) web app.
+This project is a derivative application skeleton for an [AngularFire](http://angularfire.com/) web app.
+It is a fork of the original angular-seed repo with some extra libs and functionality that I commonly use in developing apps.
 This library allows you to quickly bootstrap real-time apps using [Firebase](http://www.firebase.com) and [AngularJS](http://www.angularjs.org).

 The seed contains AngularJS libraries, test libraries and a bunch of scripts all preconfigured for instant web development gratification.
+Additionally, Bootstrap is included and pre-wired in views.
 Just clone the repo (or download the zip/tarball), start up our (or yours) webserver and you are ready to develop and test your application.

 The seed app doesn't do much, just shows how to wire two controllers and views together.
 You can check it out by opening app/index.html in your browser (might not work file `file://` scheme in